Tea growing in Azerbaijan: Tea culture

 Azerbaijani greatly enjoy drinking tea, known as chay, and still maintain their ancient and traditional tea ceremonies when drinking what is their main beverage of daily life.
-It is common in Azerbaijan for a guest to be welcomed firstly by black tea, often served in a pair-shaped crystal Armudu glass, which is said to keep tea hot longer at the bottom and cool more rapidly at the top.
+It is common in Azerbaijan for a guest to be welcomed firstly by black tea, often served in a pear-shaped crystal Armudu glass, which is said to keep tea hot longer at the bottom and cool more rapidly at the top.
 In Azerbaijani culture, serving tea at the beginning of a meal is a symbol of hospitality.
 Sweetened tea is preferred to regular tea.
 By custom, sugar is never dissolved directly as a method of sweetening it.
 Instead, a sugar cube is dipped slightly into the tea before it is sipped, a custom that began in medieval times, when the presence of Toxins in the tea was detected in this way, when they reacted with the sugar.
 Azerbaijani people also enjoy flavouring their tea with spices, such as cinnamon, lemon or ginger.
 Tea is made using fragrant herbs to produce corn silk tea, mint tea, cinnamon tea, saffron tea, ginger tea, dog-rose tea, hawthorn tea, and thyme tea.
 Tea is often served with jams made from figs, strawberries, apricots, walnuts, and blackberries, called dishleme ('bite'), a tradition designed to help the flow of conversation.

 Because of the high demand for tea in Azerbaijan, almost every neighborhood has a tea house, known as a chaykhana.
 The tea house's chaykhor ('tea connoisseur') always knows that a good tea has to have a deep burgundy colour.
 Purrengi ('velvet tea') is the most common type of tea served in such establishments.

 Historically, chaykhan were mainly male-dominated establishments, as women were not permitted not enter public places.
 The term chaykhana denotes a place where men have tea, and this cultural tradition persists in Azerbaijan in the same way that Pubs in Britain once excluded women.
 Chaykhanas maintain the tradition of being places where men go to discuss politics or other important issues over a game of backgammon.

 The drinking of tea in Azerbaijan often features during important occasions such as the celebration of an engagement, a marriage, the birth of a child, or a funeral.